varnish/varnish-wiki/source/content/tutorials/wordpress/index.rst

   wp_vcl

+Wordpress is a one of the most reknown and open source content management system (CMS)today.
 If you have a WordPress site and want to implement a caching solution.
 Depending on the amount if traffic on your and the complexity of your WordPress theme, performance maybe lagging.
 Varnish Cache is your recommended solution.

 More over you are not the firs to want to do this.
 There are million of WordPress websites using varnish and some of the reknown Cache plugins written by other